samziya23/Skillforge/README.md

-# 🚀 SkillForge – AI Powered Skill Intelligence Platform
+# 🚀 SkillForge – AI Powered Career Intelligence Platform

 SkillForge is an AI-driven platform designed to analyze skills, identify gaps, and provide intelligent recommendations for career growth.
 It helps users understand their learning progress and align their skills with real-world job requirements.